microsoft/AzureTipsAndTricks/blog/tip14.md

 ```

 3.)
-Looks good (we see `.ssh`), we'll go ahead and copy it to our server with `scp ~/.ssh/id_rsa.pub user@ipaddy:`
+Looks good (we see `.ssh`), we'll go ahead and copy it to our server with `ssh-copy-id user@ipaddy:`

 ```
-michael@Azure:~$ scp ~/.ssh/id_rsa.pub user@ipaddy:
+michael@Azure:~$ ssh-copy-id user@ipaddy
 mbcrump@52.161.31.243's password:
 id_rsa.pub                                                                                                                                                                                                               100%  420     0.4KB/s   00:00
 ```

 4.)
 SSH to the Linux server with `ssh user@ipaddy`.

 5.)
-Append the public key to authorized_keys `cat id_rsa.pub >> ~/.ssh/authorized_keys` and then remove the file with `rm id_rsa.pub`.

-6.)
 Edit the ssh server configuration file with `sudo nano /etc/ssh/sshd_config`.

-6.1) These entries must be set to yes and they should already be that way by default:
+5.1) These entries must be set to yes and they should already be that way by default:
 	RSAAuthentication yes
 	PubkeyAuthentication yes

+6.)
+Reload the configuration with `sudo service ssh reload`.

 7.)
-Reload the configuration with `sudo service ssh reload`.
+Disconnect and try to connect without the need to give the password to the ssh-client `ssh user@ipaddy`.

 8.)
-Disconnect and try to connect without the need to give the password to the ssh-client `ssh user@ipaddy`.

-9.)
 If everything goes as planned, you should see:

 ```
 michael@Azure:~$ ssh user@ipaddy